irlgabriel/reddit-clone/README.md

 ### TO-DO/FIX

-#### - [Very important] - ADD Flash messages! (maybe add a msg key in the response body and use a state in main component to render it when there's a message sent back?)

 #### - FIX Logic for user's karma or think of a better way to handle it. (i.e. maybe getting all user's posts and comments then adding their upvotes and subtracting downvotes)

 #### - Set up HOME/ALL/POPULAR pages like in the real reddit app